pj0620/rocketlab-demo/README.md

 ### Database
 This project utilizes two tables RocketNode/RocketProperty.
 RocketNode stores each node in the rocket data with a `path`(Ex: /Rocket/Stage1) as well as a `name` of each node(Ex: Stage1).
 The RocketProperty table stores node properties with a `key` (Ex: Mass) and `value` (Ex: 3000).
 The value of a RocketProperty must be a number.
 There is a hasMany relationship from RocketNode to RocketProperty with RocketProperty having the foriegn key  `nodeId`.

+### Challenges
+Due to the fact that the user can sent any arbbitary path to any depth (/a/b/c/d/e/f), this framework could end up inserting a node without a parent.
+Depending on the final use case for this project this can be reolved by either...
+- Throwing an error when a user tries to create a node without a parent
+- Create all intermediate nodes from the request when the parent does not exist.

+Another issue with this solution is as the tree grows larger the path of each node will continue to grow O(N) in worst case.
+At some point, you are going to reach the maximum number of characters you can insert into the path column.

 #### Get Rocket Info

 To Reconstruct the tree from a given path using the following steps.